cirocosta/dagger-notes/README.md

 and that we *don't* see `buildkitd` in there (could it be that it's bringing it up in a "daemonless" fashion? we'll see).

+***ps. from the future**: no, it's not doing a "daemonless" setup - that `dagger-engine` binary turns out to be some form of wrapper around buildkitd itself, running there as a daemon*

 I think for now I'm good with stopping here in terms of going more in-depth into the building process and instead focusing on the tutorials/guides to learn